Chuck Stobbs: Early life

-Stobbs, a native of West Virginia, spent his early years in Springfield, Ohio and Vero Beach, Florida.
+Stobbs, a native of West Virginia, spent his early years in Springfield, Ohio, and Vero Beach, Florida.
 His father, Bill Stobbs, played professional football in 1921.
 As a teenager his family moved to Norfolk, Virginia, where his father took a coaching job at Granby High School.

 In high school, Stobbs excelled in three sports: football, basketball and baseball.
-He led the Granby High School football team to three consecutive state championships and was named all-state quarterback three times.
+He led the Granby football team to three consecutive state championships and was named all-state quarterback three times.
 Stobbs was also an all-American in baseball and a two-time all-state basketball player.

+In December 1946, Stobbs was quarterback for the Granby team that lost to Lynn Classical High School (quarterbacked by Harry Agganis) in the North–South Shrine Game at the Miami Orange Bowl.
 In 1947, Stobbs was named by The Washington Post as one of the "greatest athletes to be developed in the Virginia high schools during recent years".
 In 1957, The Washington Post sports columnist Bob Addie wrote that Stobbs was "one of the greatest athletes ever to come out of Virginia."
 For his storied high-school career, Stobbs was later named to the Virginia Sports Hall of Fame in 2002.